 Take a look at the price of Bitcoin over the past few years.
 It's difficult to argue against the returns of cryptocurrency.

-To invest in cryptocurrency, you'll need to open an account with a reputable exchange like Gemini.
+To invest in cryptocurrency, you'll need to open an account with a reputable exchange like Binance.

 It's vital to use a trusted exchange.
 There have been cases where some exchanges have shut down unexpectedly from hacks and other random mysterious events, leaving investors without access to their funds.

-Gemini is one of the most reputable exchanges and allows you to buy and sell a variety of cryptocurrencies.
+Titan is a reputable exchange that allows you to buy and sell a variety of cryptocurrencies.

 You can get started for free with the link below!